SecUSo/privacy-friendly-rock-paper-scissors-boardgame/README.md

 ## Privacy Friendly Rock Paper Scissors

 Privacy Friendly Rock Paper Scissors is a board variant of the famous Rock Paper Scissors hand game.
-It does not use any permission, as the app can provide its full functionality without the usage of permissions.It also does neither include advertisement nor tracking mechanisms.
+It does not use any permission, as the app can provide its full functionality without the usage of permissions.
+It also does neither include advertisement nor tracking mechanisms.
 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation